ZhenyingZhu/StudyNotes/ASP.md

 [babel](https://github.com/babel/babel)

+- Used to compile react JSX scripts into JS.
 - helps writing code in the latest version of JavaScript.
 If my env doesn't support some features, bablel compiles it with the dependencies.
+- Also configed in `webpack.config.js` under `devtool` and `module` key.

 JSX format

 - React way to write HTML-like code
 - Babel compiler can deal with it. `npm install babel-core babel-loader@7 babel-preset-env babel-preset-react babel-preset-stage-2 react react-dom --save`.
 The `babel-loader` has a new version which changes the webpack.config.js format, so install v7.
-- Add babel to the webpack.config.js in the module section and as a loader.
+- Add babel to the `webpack.config.js` in the module section and as a loader.
 Apply it to all js and jsx files.
-- devtool adds source-map, which can help the debugger to find the line number.
+- `devtool` adds source-map, which can help the debugger to find the line number.
 - `stage-2` JS features contains promises.

 The `Client.js` under ClientApp folder is the main app.